rfg74/rfg74.github.io/Lab10.md

 ### Update Step

 This function iterates through all the cells in the grid and calculates their probabilities using the previously defined sensor_model() function.
-This proabability is then multiplies by the predicted belief in order to update the belief.
+This proabability is then multiplied by the predicted belief in order to update the belief.
 The belief is then normalized.
 The code used is shown below:

 <img width="560" alt="Profile Picture" src="UPDATE.jpg">